-For the volume-based measurement method, the UP function shall include all the counters (Total, Uplink and Downlink) of the URR in the Volume Measurement IE in the Usage Report IE.
+For the volume-based measurement method, the UP function shall include all the counters (Total, Uplink and Downlink) of the URR in the Volume Measurement IE in the Usage Report IE; the UP function shall also include the number of packets counted for Total, Uplink, Downlink in the Volume Measurement IE if requested by the CP function and if the UP function supports the MNOP feature.

 A usage report triggered only due to the Dropped DL Traffic Threshold shall not contain any measurement information.